jewelsofthought/neshama/site/posts/freedom/week_6/yesod_chesed.md

 </div>

 This week we focus our attention on **Yesod**, the place where we awaken as individualized beings in the world.
-This is the centre we call “ego”.
+This is the centre we call "ego".
 The One Being individualises Itself on this level of existence.
 The cost of individualisation is the awareness of separation.

 Into this space of separateness we bring **Chesed**, with its energies of Lovingkindness, to begin the sixth week of our journey.
 We imagine the connection as a channel of light between the genital area and the right shoulder.